orvisevans/Lily58-Glow-Enc/README.md

 # Lily58 × qtkb Glow + Rotary Encoders

+This is still very much interested development.
+I've ordered the pcb and parts and are waiting for them to arrive.
+There are known incompatibilities and this design and product list have not yet been tested in the real world.

 Lily58 is 6×4+4keys column-staggered split keyboard.
 This fork adds an encoder to the key below the controller.